onqtam/headjack/docs/why/2_SYSTEM.md

 > "I am thinking about something much more important than bombs.
 I am thinking about computers." - [John von Neumann](https://www.azquotes.com/quote/1386902)

-> "It's cultural enlightenment or bust, as far as I'm concerned." - [Daniel Schmachtenberger](https://youtu.be/YPJug0s2u4w?t=6760)

 > "The most dangerous worldview is the naive progress narrative, expressed as techno and capitalist optimism." - [Daniel Schmachtenberger](https://youtu.be/-McfN9r8DzI?t=2000)

 > "Our current systems are perfectly organized to result in the self-organization of the destruction of human civilization." - [John Stewart](https://youtu.be/ftuY7BIzn9M?&t=6312)